MailSlurp C# Client

 You can call API controllers using the corresponding ControllerApi classes.

-var apiInstance = new InboxControllerApi(config);
+var apiInstance = new InboxControllerApi(_configuration);

 Common controllers